Recent Work in Progress:

 - Established an alumni Equity & Inclusion Committee, with members representing the Multicultural Alumni Relations Committee, Women’s Leadership, and Spectrum (LGBTQ+), to inform strategic planning of the Alumni Council

-- Developed the Joan Hinde Stewart Career Development Program to support first-generation students' four-year career development
+- Developed the Joan Hinde Stewart Career Development Program to provide four-year career development support to a select group of students with significant financial need

 - Diversified alumni panelists/speakers in regional and virtual events and programs